DaliaBasa/Active-Directory/Windows Server Installation.md

-## The first step is deploying the Windows Server on Oracle VM Box
+## The first step is deploying the Windows Server on Oracle VM VirtualBox

 <img src="Pictures/First.png" width="1000">